On this page:

 Dayton, OH 45435-0001

 Students must complete the following program of courses.
-All courses are existing courses and are offered regularly online during the regular academic year or as short field based courses during summer.
-Subject to university policy, the department may accept transfer credit of relevant graduate coursework.
+All courses are existing courses and are offered regularly online during the regular academic year or as short field-based courses during summer.
+Subject to university policy, the department may accept transfer credit for relevant graduate coursework.

-4 Required academic year on-line courses (3 credits each):
+Four required academic year online courses (three credits each):

 - EES 6010 Astronomy for Teachers

 - EES 6230 Introduction to the Ocean

 - EES 6480 Plate Tectonics

 Three courses from the following intensive summer field courses (two credits each):